 What is Driving Under the Influence?

-Driving under the influence, which is commonly referred to by its acronym, DUI, is when a person drives while drunk and/or under the influence of drugs.
-It is what a person can be charged with or convicted of after driving drunk.
-In some states, it is also considered the same as driving while intoxicated (DWI).
-This is a felony and is punishable by law and can cause an individual to lose their driver’s license, be fined, and even spend time in jail.
+Driving under the influence, which people commonly refer to by its acronym, DUI, is when a person drives while drunk and/or under the influence of drugs.
+It is what police can charge or convict a person of after driving drunk.
+In some states, it is the same as driving while intoxicated (DWI).
+This is a felony and is punishable by law.
+A DUI can cause an individual to lose their driver’s license, pay a fine, and even spend time in jail.

 What is a DWI?